-(select all ☐ Co an ☐ Cr ☐ C that apply) Intracting with outside and/or resident organizations for the provision of crimed/or drug-prevention activities Immediately Environmental Design Intricting with outside and/or resident organizations for the provision of crimed/or drug-prevention activities Immediately Environmental Design Intriction Through Environmental Design Intriction States and Intriction of States and Intriction of States and Intriction of States and Intriction of Institution of New Key Security Systems Intriction of 2.
-Which developments are most affected? (list below) All developments C. Coord lination between PHA and the police be the coordination between the PHA and the appropriate police precincts for out crime prevention measures and activities: (select all that apply) of eff Po Coo Coo Coo Po As ab olice involvement in development, implementation, and/or ongoing evaluation drug-elimination plan [BHA Police remain committed to this coordination fort despite the loss of the HUD DEP Grant.] olice provide crime data to housing authority staff for analysis and action olice have established a physical presence on housing authority property (e.g., mmunity policing office, officer in residence) olice regularly testify in and otherwise support eviction cases olice regularly meet with the PHA management and residents greement between PHA and local law enforcement agency for provision of ove-baseline law enforcement services ther activities: Multi-law enforcement task force geared to addressing violent time, youth and gang violence in identified "Hot spots" and drug interdiction.
-Bı Ca developments are most affected? (list below) All developments [including - comley Heath, Charlestown, Mission Main, Alice Taylor, Franklin Field, Lenox amden, Mary Ellen McCormack, Fairmount, and Cathedral (Barkley partments).] ional information as required by PHDEP/PHDEP Plan gible for FY 2005 PHDEP funds must provide a PHDEP Plan meeting specified requirements prior to receipt of PHDEP funds.
+2. Which developments are most affected? (list below) All developments

+C. Coordination between PHA and the police

+1. Describe the coordination between the PHA and the appropriate police precincts for carrying out crime prevention measures and activities: (select all that apply)

+- \boxtimes Police involvement in development, implementation, and/or ongoing evaluation of drug-elimination plan [BHA Police remain committed to this coordination effort despite the loss of the HUD DEP Grant.] - Police provide crime data to housing authority staff for analysis and action - \boxtimes Police have established a physical presence on housing authority property (e.g., community policing office, officer in residence) - Police regularly testify in and otherwise support eviction cases - \times Police regularly meet with the PHA management and residents - Agreement between PHA and local law enforcement agency for provision of above-baseline law enforcement services - \square Other activities: Multi-law enforcement task force geared to addressing violent crime, youth and gang violence in identified "Hot spots" and drug interdiction. - 2.
+Which developments are most affected? (list below) All developments [including Bromley Heath, Charlestown, Mission Main, Alice Taylor, Franklin Field, Lenox Camden, Mary Ellen McCormack, Fairmount, and Cathedral (Barkley Apartments).]

+D. Additional information as required by PHDEP/PHDEP Plan

+PHAs eligible for FY 2005 PHDEP funds must provide a PHDEP Plan meeting specified requirements prior to receipt of PHDEP funds.

-Yes 🔀 No: Is the PHA eligible to participate in the PHDEP in the fiscal year • covered by this PHA Plan?
-Yes 🔀 No: Has the PHA included the PHDEP Plan for FY 2005 in this PHA Plan?
-Yes 🔀 No: This PHDEP Plan is an Attachment.
-(Attachment Filename:)
+🗌 Yes 🖂] No: Is the PHA eligible to participate in the PHDEP in the fiscal year covered by this PHA Plan?

+Yes ⋈ No: Has the PHA included the PHDEP Plan for FY 2005 in this PHA Plan?
+Yes ⋈ No: This PHDEP Plan is an Attachment.
+(Attachment Filename: )

+9. Pets

-9. Pets Not Revised
+Not Revised

-10. Civil Rights Certification Not Revised
+10. Civil Rights Certification

+Not Revised